 This product consists of brown rice that has been ground and cooked, converting the starches to maltose.

 Brown rice syrup tastes like moderately sweet butterscotch and is quite delicious.
 In recipes, you may have to use up to 50% more brown rice syrup than sugar and reduce the amount of other liquids.

 Date sugar consists of finely ground, dehydrated dates, utilizing the fruit’s vitamin, mineral and fiber content.
 If you like the taste of dates, this will definitely appeal to you.
 Date sugar can be used as a direct replacement for sugar and comes in a granulated form.

 It has been said that eating just 3 dates a day, being loaded with fiber can

 Dates also contain magnesium, manganese, and selenium which has been shown to help reduce your risk of cancer and keep your bones and blood strong.
 Dates provide a natural energy boost and provide enough potassium to help lower cholesterol.
 Plus, they taste great!

 Also referred to as xylitol, this natural sugar substitute can be made from tree fiber or corncobs and occurs naturally in many fruits and mushrooms.
 Birch sugar is sweet, yet low on the glycemic index and can be used by those with diabetes and hypoglycemia.
 It has 40% fewer calories than sugar, prevents tooth decay and repairs tooth enamel.

 Short for Sugar Cane Natural, this brand-name product consists of evaporated organic cane juice made through a mechanical rather than a chemical process.

 It is less refined, thus retaining many of sugarcane’s original vitamins and minerals.
-It has a grainy texture and can be used in place of white sugar.
+It has a grainy texture and can

 You don’t need to buy them all, just pick a couple you like.
 Get used to using them in your desserts and you will enjoy them even more!